acconeer/acconeer-python-exploration/docs/processing/presence_detection_sparse.rst

       If too low, some (too fast) motions might not be detected.
       If too high, unnecessary noise might be entered into the detector.

-      Values larger than half the :ref:`frame rate <sparse-param-frame-rate>` disables this filter.
+      Values larger than half the :attr:`~acconeer.exptool.configs.SparseServiceConfig.update_rate` disables this filter.
-      If that is not enough, you need a higher :ref:`frame rates <sparse-param-frame-rate>` or use intra-frame part.
+      If that is not enough, you need a higher :attr:`~acconeer.exptool.configs.SparseServiceConfig.update_rate` or to use the intra-frame part.

    :attr:`~examples.processing.presence_detection_sparse.ProcessingConfiguration.inter_frame_slow_cutoff`
       If too high, some (too slow) motions might not be detected.